sst/sst/www/docs/constructs.md

 ## CDK and CloudFormation

 Under the hood, SST uses AWS CDK to compile each stack into a [CloudFormation template](https://aws.amazon.com/cloudformation/resources/templates/), and deployed as a CloudFormation stack.

+---

+## TODO ^^ REMOVE EVERYTHING BELOW ^^

+An SST app is roughly made up of:

+1. Code that defines your infrastructure.
+2. Code that powers your Lambda functions, or your _application code_.

+Let's look at the two in detail.

+## Infrastructure

+The Infrastructure of your SST app is defined using [AWS CDK](https://aws.amazon.com/cdk/).
+It allows you to use real programming languages to define your infrastructure.
+SST currently supports JavaScript and TypeScript for your infrastructure code.

+The infrastructure portion of an SST app is made up of the following.